Charles Sabini

-Charles "Darby" Sabini (born Ottavio Handley; 11 July 1888 – 4 October 1950) was a British-Italian mob boss and considered protector of Little Italy during the interwar years.
+Ottavio Sabini (né Handley; 11 July 1888 – 4 October 1950), commonly known as Charles "Darby" Sabini, was an English gangster.
+During the interwar years, he was known as the Godfather of London's Little Italy and the "king of the racecourse gangs" throughout the south of England.

+Names

+Sabini was known by many names and his actual name is either Octavius (Ottavio) or Ullano, but was more widely known as Charles Darby Sabini or just Darby Sabini.
+His birth name was Ottavio Handley, and he would sometimes still use this surname, although his last name was legally changed to 'Sabini' after his mother remarried when he was 10-years-old.
+At various times, Sabini also used the forenames 'Ullano', 'Frank' and 'Fred', or the anglicised 'Octavius'.

 Early life

-Sabini was known by many names and his actual name is either Octavius (Ottavio) or Ullano, but was more widely known as Charles Darby Sabini or Darby Sabini, and had other aliases such as Frank and Fred.
-He would sometimes change his last name to Handley.

-Sabini was born Ottavio Handley at 4 Little Bath Street, Saffron Hill, Holborn, London, on 11 July 1888, the area known as London’s Little Italy.
-He was the illegitimate child of either Italian immigrant Ottavio Sabini from Parma in Italy or Charles Handley, a builders' labourer.
-His mother was a Scottish woman known as Eliza Handley or Elizabeth.
-His mother later married Ottavio Sabini at St Peter's, Clerkenwell, on 14 December 1898.
-Ottavio Sabini (1853–1902) was a carman (a driver of a horse-drawn delivery vehicle) of Italian descent, whom Charles later would describe as a father.
+Sabini was born at 4 Little Bath Street, Saffron Hill, Holborn, London, on 11 July 1888, the area known as London’s Little Italy.
+He was the illegitimate child of either Ottavio Sabini (1853–1902), an Italian immigrant from Parma, or Charles Handley, an English builders' labourer.
+His mother was a Scottish woman known as Elizabeth (or Eliza) Handley.
+His mother later married Sabini at St Peter's, Clerkenwell, on 14 December 1898.
+Ottavio Sabini was a carman (a driver of a horse-drawn delivery vehicle) of Italian descent, whom Charles later would describe as a father, and adopt his surname.

-Charles Sabini attended school at Drury Lane Industrial School, a school designed for neglected children who were considered at risk of delinquency, up until 1900.
+The younger Sabini attended school at Drury Lane Industrial School, a school designed for neglected children who were considered at risk of delinquency, up until 1900.
 After Drury Lane, he started at Laystall Street Elementary School in Holborn.
 Eventually leaving school in July 1902, at age thirteen he became involved with boxing promoter Dai (Dan) Sullivan.
 Sabini was seen as a promising fighter but was unwilling to train hard so instead he became a bouncer at Sullivan's promotions in Hoxton Baths.

-He married Annie Emma Potter (1892 - 1978), the daughter of William John Potter, at St Paul's in Clerkenwell, on 21 December 1913.
+He married Annie Emma Potter (1892–1978), the daughter of William John Potter, at St Paul's in Clerkenwell, on 21 December 1913.
 The couple’s known children included at least three daughters and one son.

 He was a tenor and his favourite song was Rosie Magoola.

 Sabini gained a reputation as a hard man during a bar brawl at the Griffin public house in Saffron Hill in 1920, when he knocked out a well-known enforcer for a south London gang who had insulted an Italian barmaid; Sabini became known as a protector for both Italians and women in London.

 Colorized picture of the Griffin public house which was the headquarters of the Sabini gang.